projectfluent/fluent.js/docs/api.md

 ### ctx.requestLocales(...requestedLocales: String?)

+Specify the user's preferred locales for the `Context` instance to negotiate against and freeze the `Context` instance.

+When a `Context` instance is frozen, no more resources can be added or linked.
+All IO related to fetching the resource files takes place when a `Context` instance freezes.
+When all resources have been fetched, parsed and compiled, the `Context` instance will emit a `ready` event.

-Specify the user preferred locales for the `Context` instance to negotiate against.
-The final list of locales supported by the `Context` instance will be negotiated asynchronously by the `negotiator` registered by `registerLocaleNegotiator` when `freeze` is called.
+The final list of locales supported by the `Context` instance will be negotiated asynchronously by the `negotiator` registered by `registerLocaleNegotiator`.

 ```javascript
 ctx.requestLocales('pl');